Canonical Portfolios: Optimal Asset and Signal Combination: Empirical Analysis

-The 21-day momentum signal that we used as a base case, which is perceived to be a relatively `fast' signal in that it reacts quickly to changes in market conditions but is also one that is susceptible to noise.
+The 21-day momentum signal that we used as a base case is perceived to be a relatively `fast' signal, reacting quickly to changes in market conditions.
 We now consider using momentum signals computed with a longer lookback window of sizes 42 days, 63 days, 84 days, 126 days, and 252 days.
 The remaining details remain similar.

 Table \ref{tab:momspeed} demonstrates that CP2 generally outperforms the other portfolios in terms of annualized Sharpe ratio for different momentum signals and different test assets.
 Although we observe some performance degradation for all portfolios as we increase the lookback size from 21 days to 126 days, the ranking of the methods remains similar to Table \ref{tab:performance}.
 There is, however, a significant performance gain in CP2 not seen in the other portfolios as we extend the momentum lookback size from 126 days to 252 days.
-This is comforting since momentum signals with longer lookback horizons tend to have lower turnover and allow portfolio managers to target higher overall dollar capacity to absorb large trades; for example, \cite{novy2016taxonomy} finds that a fund's capacity decreases as turnover increases.
+This is comforting since momentum signals with longer lookback horizons tend to have lower turnover.